Machine learning / Ticket intelligence 1802

 Full copy of Production tenant:

 Recommended solution: Request a full copy of your production tenant.
-Set up the feature, load historical ticket data into the Leonardo machine learning component (will be described below) and test in this tenant.
+Set up the feature, load historical ticket data into the Leonardo machine learning component (will be described later) and test in this tenant.
 Be aware that a separate tenant might be subject to additional cost based on your contract.

 use existing test tenant: